• Skip to primary navigation

 For those seeking to add a tangy burst of citrus flavor to their meals, both lemon extract and lemon zest offer distinctive options.

-Flavor intensity and usage are crucial factors in deciding which one to use for culinary purposes.
+Flavor intensity and usage are important factors in deciding which one to use for culinary purposes.

-Lemon zest, the thin outer layer of the fruit’s peel, provides a more nuanced flavor profile than lemon extract.
+Lemon zest, the thin outer layer of the fruit's peel, provides a more subtle flavor than lemon extract - read extract vs flavor breakdown for how concentration changes perception.

 It contains natural oils and is useful in recipes like baked goods and salads.